Skiing The Tasman Glacier by Ski Plane

-Ski New Zealand’s longest glacier, blue ice caves and incredible ice formations by the Southern Hemisphere’s only ski plane
+Take a Ski Plane up to New Zealand’s Tasman Glacier, the longest glacier in New Zealand, blue ice caves and incredible ice formations Southern Hemisphere.

 The day starts with a scenic flight up to the top of Tasman Glacier by ski plane.
 Take in the stunning views of New Zealand's tallest mountain, Mt Cook, before landing on the famous glacier.
 Make turns down the country's longest ski runs with your ski guide, and explore the impressive ice caves, seracs and unique glacial features as you go.
 Enjoy a picnic lunch on the snow before skiing your second and final run of the day – they're 8-10km long so there's no shortage of skiing!